xuelingyi/SLRfinder/README.md

 ```
 The output LD edge list (mydata_LGx_a15m75.geno.ld, or mydata_a15m75.geno.ld) will be used in the R codes below.
 <br/> </br>
-<br/> </br>
+**Step1: get LD clusters**

 Run the R scripts below in the dataset folder.
 The scripts are divided into sections in this manual but can be readily combined to process the whole dataset.
-If using large datasets (such as whole-genome resequencing), the script can be made faster by running on each chr in parallel (rather than in loops or combined as in the script below).
 ```
 ########### read the data information ###########
 ## dataset name